Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 create
 -----

-``create`` generates the required folders for input and output files.
-Once these folders are created, the input files have to be placed into the correct locations.
-Therefore, after creating the folders, please put the required files in the proper folders.
+``create`` generates the folders for analysis.
+Once these folders are created, please put the required files into the proper folders.

-BAMs: For ``.bam`` files.
-It has two sub-folders. ``BAMs_map_reference`` is for the ``.bam`` files which mapped on "reference strain".
+BAMs: For ``.bam`` files. ``BAMs_map_reference`` is for the ``.bam`` files which mapped on "reference strain".
 ``BAMs_map_target`` is for the ``.bam`` files which mapped on "target strain".

 database: For all databases

-manual_TSS: If you detected transcription starting sites(TSSs) manually, you can put the results here.
-When you compute TSSs, ANNOgesic can merge manual and predicted TSSs together.
+manual_TSS: If you detected transcription starting sites(TSSs) manually, you can put the results here for running ``TSS_optimization`` or merging the automatic predicted ones and manual detected ones.
-If you want to run ``TSS_optimization``  for TSSs, it is also necessary.
 Please use gff3 format.

 manual_processing_site: It is similar with ``manual_TSS``, it is for processing sites.

 mutation_table: If you detected the mutations between reference genome and target genome manually, please put the file here.
-When you run ``get_target_fasta``, it is required.
 Please refer to the section of ``get_target_fasta`` for the format of mutation table.

-reads: If you want to run ``circrna`` and you also want to align read data by ANNOgesic, please put the read data here.
+reads: If you want to run ``circrna`` with mapping reads by ANNOgesic, please put the reads here.
 It can also deal with ``.bzip2`` and ``.gzip``.

-reference: For annotation files and fasta files.
-If the information of the reference strain can be download from NCBI, you can also get the files through running ``get_input_files``.
+reference: For annotation files and fasta files of "reference strain".
+If they can be downloaded from NCBI, you can also get the files through running ``get_input_files``.

 riboswitch_ID: For storing the file which contains all the Rfam ID of riboswitch.